 This simple plugin lets customers calculate their shipping cost from the product page or cart before they checkout.
 The form itself is very simple including a button and a handful of input fields.
 You can customize the size and colors of these elements as well.

 It’s important to know that this plugin doesn’t assist you with setting your shipping rates.
 Rather, it takes the rates you’ve created with WooCommerce and makes them available to shoppers.
 This lets them quickly figure out how much the product will cost to ship before they reach checkout.
-Since this shipping plugin includes a shortcode, you can display the calculator anywhere on your site you want.
+Since this shipping plugin includes a shortcode, you can display a cost calculator on the product page or anywhere else you want.

 Overall, it’s a pretty simple plugin and could make a nice addition to your store if you’re finding that customers are surprised or confused by shipping costs once they reach the checkout page.